decision-labs/spacialdb-devcenter/pages/Node.md

     console.log "Current year: %d", result.rows[0].when.getYear()
 ```

-Now we run: `cake build` to generate the Javascript in the `lib/` folder and can execute it with `node`.
+Now we run: `cake build` to generate the JavaScript in the `lib/` folder and can execute it with `node`.